MaxLevs/tfc.anvil.forge.helper/README.md

 # tfc.anvil.forge.helper
-Simple resource pack to make your anvil experience in TerraFirmaCraft (TFC) more convenient.
+Simple data pack to make your anvil experience in TerraFirmaCraft (TFC) more convenient.